banzaicloud/istio-operator/README.md

 ###  Build and deploy
 Download or check out the latest stable release.

+#### Build your own image
+You can use `make docker-build` to build your image.
+You will want to set the IMAGE_REPOSITORY and TAG env variables appropriately to ensure the operator image you have built is used in the deploy step.

+#### Deploy

 Run `make deploy` to deploy the operator controller-manager on your kubernetes cluster.
+It will load all necessary CRDs and start the operator.
+It is necessary to ensure the appropriate image can be pulled into your cluster.
+If you have not built your own images the image will be pulled from `ghcr.io/banzaicloud/istio-operator` with the TAG calculated based on the branch you checked out.

+#### Check Status

 Check if the controller is running in the `istio-system` namespace:
 ```